ajaquith/alpine-apks/README.md

         ./deploy.sh

-Because this package repository is an untrusted (private) repository, as the Docker container bind-mounts the `etc/apk/keys` project subdirectory into the container as `/etc/apk/keys`.
-This mount includes the current public keys used for the various Alpine public repos, plus the public key for this private repo.
-This allows the APKs to build normally without error.
+Because this package repository is an untrusted (private) repository, `abuild` must be made to trust it.
+To do this, we bind-mount the `etc/apk/keys` project subdirectory into the Docker container as `/etc/apk/keys`.
+This directory includes the current public keys used for the various Alpine public repos, _plus_ the public key for this private repo.
+This allows the APKs to build successfully without error.

-The container has the unfortunate habit of copying my APK signing keys into its `config` directory, which is bind-mounted into the project directory at build time.
-However, we add the `conf` directory to `.gitignore` so that it doesn't show up in the Git tree.
+The entire project directory is bind-mounted into the Docker container as `/package` so that `abuild` can modify files in it.
+Unfortunately, in the process of doing its work, `abuild` copies the APK signing key into its `config` directory.
+To prevent disclosure of the key, we add the entire `config` directory to `.gitignore`.

 ## Prerequisites